 Insurance companies are always trying to cut corners and save money, even if it means ripping you out of a fair settlement.
 Never trust their word on anything.
 Before you sign or verbally agree to their deal, it’s crucial that you speak to our truck accident lawyers first.

 Talk to a Stone Mountain Truck Accident Lawyer for Free

 There are time limits that apply to your truck accident claim.
-Don’t wait to get the process started or you run the risk of being barred from suing those responsible.
-You deserve the money damages from your lawsuit to help you with medical expenses, lost wages, and more—do not let the opportunity pass you by.
-We’ll give you a FREE consultation.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Don’t wait to get the process started, or you run the risk of being barred from suing those responsible.
+The Stone Mountain truck accident lawyers at John Foy & Associates are here to help.
+Call us or fill out the form to your right and get your free consultation today.